 If you cannot get through the day without taking off your hat, there are a few tricks you can use to make hat hair disappear.
 That's right, you don't have to sit through that impromptu dinner worrying that everyone is staring at the ring around your head.
 Simply excuse yourself and step into the restroom.

 The easiest technique is to take a small towel and soak it with the hottest tap water you can stand.
 Wring it out so it's damp and not wet, then wrap it around your head.
 Keep it there for a minute or two.
 This will help "iron out" the indention left by the hat.
 Run the towel over your entire head (so the sides and back won't be the only damp parts) and then re-style with your hands so you get an intentionally tousled look.

 Of course, your hair will be damp afterward, but the hat hair will be gone.
 If there's a hand dryer in the restroom, you've struck gold.
 Use that to dry your hair a bit; it'll make all the difference.

-If you don't have access to a towel, use your hands to dampen your hair a bit.
+If you don't have access to a towel, use your hands to dampen your hair a bit and relax the indent.
 Get them wet under hot water and brush your hair upward for a few moments.
-This will wake up the hair and relax that indent.

 A bit of styling product (a styling paste or a dry volume spray works well) can be used to restore body and get your hair back in place as well.
 You probably don't regularly carry a styling product with you, but if you know you are going to be taking your hat off, it's a good idea to take some along.